-8 The Long-Term Renewable Resources Procurement Plan can be found at https://illinoisabp.com/long-term-plan/ with forfeiture of collateral and would be eligible to reapply for a Traditional Community Solar Block or waitlist as such capacity becomes available.
+Projects that are awarded a point_points for committing to serve only local subscribers as defined above must meet the local subscriber requirement at the time of Part II verification in order to qualify for a CDCS block.
+If the project does not meet the requirement, it will be removed from the REC Contract, with forfeiture of collateral and would be eligible to reapply for a Traditional Community Solar Block or waitlist as such capacity becomes available.
 The local subscriber requirement will be verified at each of the quarterly reports over the first year of the project's operation.
 Non-local subscribers will be treated as unsubscribed capacity and REC payments will be adjusted accordingly.

-G. Public Schools
+GH.
+Public Schools

 Public Schools projects will not be allocated by Group.
-Instead, 70% (35 MW in the initial block) of capacity will be allocated to schools categorized as Tier 1, Tier 2, and schools located within Environmental Justice Communities and 30% (15 MW in the initial block) will be allocated to Tier 3 and Tier 4 schools not located within Environmental Justice Communities.
-Tiers will be determined using the prior year results of the annual Evidence-Based Funding Distribution process conducted by the Illinois State Board of Education.9 Capacity will be further allocated by size within these two groups of school types.
+Instead, 70% (3570 MW in the initial 2022-2023 block) of capacity will be allocated to schools categorized as Tier 1, Tier 2, and schools located within Environmental Justice Communities and 30% (1530 MW in the initial 2022-2023 block) will be allocated to Tier 3 and Tier 4 schools not located within Environmental Justice Communities.
+Tiers will be determined using the prior year results of the annual Evidence-Based Funding Distribution process conducted by the Illinois State Board of Education.16 Capacity will be further allocated by size within these two groups of school types.
 One-quarter of each allocation will go to projects less than or equal to 250 kW AC, half to projects greater than 250 kW AC and less than or equal to 1 MW AC, and one quarter to projects greater than 1 MW AC in size.
-The initial block breakdown (in MW) is detailed in the chart below.
+The initial 2022-2023 block breakdown (in MW) is detailed in the chart below.17